 4. Don’t worry! – for some of you, this seems impossible because perhaps you have formed a habit of worrying.
 Maybe your mother or father was a worrier, and you just took it on.
 You think it’s good to worry, that it shows concern.
 Well, this is far from the truth, it is not caring, or loving to worry about your life or others’ lives.

-When you catch yourself worrying, remind yourself that you are not trusting God in that moment and you are being driven by fear.
+When you catch yourself worrying, remind yourself that you are not trusting God at that moment and you are being driven by fear.
 What does the bible say about worry? ….
 “Can any one of you by worrying add a single hour to your life?”
 No, you can’t, so why worry?

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?”
 (Matthew 6: 25-27)

 The best way to journal is to write without editing.
 It can be messy and untidy.
-If it’s full of emotion, it may be hard to stay all neat and tidy.
+If it’s full of emotion, it may be hard to stay neat and tidy.

-6. Watch something funny, something that makes you laugh – many people say this works well for them as it lightens your mood and takes your mind off yourself and your problems.
-I tried this a few times, but it’s not my favourite way of de-stressing.
+6. Watch something that makes you laugh – many people say this works well for them as it lightens your mood and takes your mind off yourself and your problems.
+I tried this a few times, but it’s not my favourite way of de-stress.
 I prefer to be more active as some sort of movement seems to help me more.
 But, it’s one way that helps many people.

 7. Be creative – this is an excellent way of managing your anxiety as it requires you to focus and in doing the creative work, you have less time to worry.
 The added benefit of being creative is that you get a nice feeling of accomplishing something new.